Candidate Statements

 Lenny Black

 For many, the outcome of the recent Presidential election presents us with a daunting future, and while these fears are understandable and shared, I believe the result also presents us with a unique hope for more vigorous organizing.
-The labor landscape is facing an imminent change, one that will not look upon unions favorably, prompting us to come together and organize not only as strong individual units, but a strong local bound together through intimate cross-campus struggle and solidarity.
-In the face of an authoritarian new presidency, it's crucial that we don't shrink away but build up our strength to effectively fight back.
+The labor landscape is facing an imminent change – one that will not look upon unions favorably – prompting us to come together and organize not only as strong individual units, but a strong local bound together through intimate cross-campus struggle and solidarity.
+In the face of the Trump regime, it's crucial that we don't shrink away but build up our strength to effectively fight back.
 I'm committed to mobilizing our membership, advocating for progressive policies, and standing in solidarity with marginalized communities.
 As a member of the SENS Bargaining Committee we were effectively able to contractualize protections for vulnerable populations, knowing that the risks they face now were an impending possibility.
 Some of these protections include ICE off campus, gender and reproductive care assurances, and the right to academic freedom.
 In addition to these protections I was also able to help secure nearly 30% first year pay increases for all positions covered by the agreement, an increase in health care coverage, and the creation of a campus-wide childcare fund.
 Through our strength we’ve shown that we can bargain for the common good and create stronger, healthier communities for all.
 While strong contracts are important, I think building up our strength through solidarity as a local is just as important, including continuing to organize new units, such as CFU, SWAN, and NewSWU.
 The coming presidential administration presents dangers for many of our members, whether it be an attack on immigration rights, academic freedoms, gender and reproductive rights, or protesting for Palestine.
 Through our strength in numbers, through cross-campus struggle and solidarity, I believe we position ourselves better to confront challenges and fight for our rights in the face of political adversity.
 I’m proud to be running on the 7902 Solidarity in Action slate and believe our power as a local is based on the unity of our membership.
 Only by bringing the membership together and putting solidarity in action can we fight and win.
-As Second Vice President I will work tirelessly to help preserve and promote the strength of our local and our contracts.
-In Solidarity, Lenny Black, PhD Student, Politics at The New School SENS Bargaining and Organizing Committee |
+As Second Vice President I will work tirelessly to help preserve and promote the strength of our local and our contracts. |

 Trustee